saltukalakus/idiomatic-rust-snippets/src/patterns/creational/intro.md

 Creational Patterns deal with object creation mechanisms.
 In Rust, these patterns often look different from traditional OOP implementations due to ownership, borrowing, and Rust's type system.

 **Note**: Some patterns have been renamed to reflect Rust-idiomatic approaches rather than traditional OOP patterns.
+Prototype has been removed as it's just the `Clone` trait in Rust.

 ### Rust-Adapted Creational Patterns